A lot or a little?

 Is it any good?

-There's romance in but not the kind you would expect from a Hollywood romantic comedy.
+There's romance in No Reservations, but not the kind you would expect from a Hollywood romantic comedy.
 The emotional connection between Kate and the cuisine she artfully creates is entertaining and satisfying.
 But Kate's slow-but-predictable relationship with the restaurant's carefree new sous chef Nick is less exciting than watching the many close-ups of haute cuisine.
 These may be attractive Hollywood actors, but they lack convincing chemistry.

 Although director Scott Hicks couldn't coax a magical spark out of his leads, he does a fine job of showing how food, especially beautifully prepared food, can be a sensuous delight.
 And while the movie's lesson -- about letting your hair down once in a while to go with the flow -- is trite, it's also familiar and sweet.